Consensys/EthOn/README.md

     ethereum:Block0
         a ethon:Block ;
         rdfs:label "Genesis Block" ;
         rdfs:comment "This is the block with block number 0.
-It is the Genesis Block of the Ethereum blockchain. ;
+It is the Genesis Block of the Ethereum blockchain." ;
         ethon:number 0 ;
         ethon:blockBeneficary ethereum:Account0000000000000000000000000000000000000000 ;
         ethon:blockReward 5000000000000000000 ;